Barkhausen-Institut/noc-koika/documentation/FV_NOC.md

 * A communication network is deemed correct if any message will be eventually injected into it and if any injected message is eventually consumed correctly.
 * Messages arrive at the correct destination without any modifications.
 * Unlike commmunication protocols for Internet, on chip communications have to be deterministic; reordering, loss, and resending of messages are not an option.
-* Function argument - List of messages originated at source nodes.
+* NOC Function argument - List of messages originated at source nodes.
 Returns the results received at destination node.

-## A General Model
+## A General Model of NOC

 * Consists of an arbitrary but finite number of nodes.
 * Topologies, Routing algorithm, and Scheduling policies are its essential aspects, but these elements can also be arbitrary.